Spoiler-Free Review of “The Beauty” on Hulu: Nip/Tuck meets The Substance

 So am I in or out?

-I hope you enjoyed the review and feel free to post your own thoughts and theories on No One Will Save You in the comments section below.
+I hope you enjoyed the review and feel free to post your own thoughts and theories on The Beauty in the comments section below.
 Thanks so much for reading and happy viewing!

 Best,